materials-discovery/data-campaign-2122/Crystallography_TeamRoom2.md

   - [ ] Other
         - if other specify: ...
 * Experimental Data:
-  * Describe the classes and types of materials covered.
    *  Organic, inorganic, metal-organics compounds and minerals.
 * Access rights:
   - [X] Free to all
   - [ ] Commercial